Dense periodic optimization for countable Markov shift via Aubry points: Introduction and Main Results

 Given a potential $ A $, we introduce the ergodic maximizing constant as

 Obviously $ \beta_A \in \big(-\infty, \, \sup A \big] $.
 We say that an invariant probability measure $ \mu $ is maximizing whenever $ \int A \, \rmd \mu = \beta_A $.
 The existence of maximizing measures is far from obvious in the general context of Markov shifts.
-When these exist, however, they are expected to be supported in the Aubry set, the habitat of maximizing trajectories (for details, see Chapter~4 of~\cite{Gar:SPR17}).
+When these exist, however, they are expected to be supported in the Aubry set, the habitat of maximizing trajectories.
+In a concise formulation, the Aubry set captures the recurrent points whose finite orbit segments consistently achieve optimality in their long-term sum behavior.
+Its precise definition is as follows (for details, see Chapter~4 of~\cite{Gar:SPR17}).

 \begin{definition}[Aubry set] We say that $ x \in \Sigma $ is an Aubry point for the potential $ A $ when, for any $ \varepsilon > 0 $, there are a point $ w \in \Sigma $ and an integer $ n > 0 $ such that $ d \left( x, w \right) < \varepsilon $, $ d \left( \sigma^n (w), x \right) < \varepsilon $ and